ONSdigital/LFS-Services/README.md

 ### Running

-You will need a suitable MYSQL installation.
+You will need a suitable PostgreSql installation.
 The schema is under the _scripts_ directory and the configuration is set in the configuration file.
 Note that the database configuration can, and really must, be overidden by the following environment variables: